Skip to main content

 What is our framework for UDL at UNSW?

 This framework is the result of a review of the current literature and practice materials conducted on the use of Universal Design for Learning (UDL) in higher education.
-The results of the review indicated that students perceived that the use of UDL principles in their coursework enhanced and supported their learning.
+The review indicated that students perceived that the use of UDL principles in their coursework enhanced and supported their learning.
 Instructors who received training and support in using UDL to design and teach their courses found it to be useful in supporting a diverse student cohort.
-The review also revealed strategies for best practice in UDL at the higher education level.
-These have been collated into a framework to help guide UNSW staff in more accessible course design and delivery.
+The review also revealed strategies for best practice in UDL at the higher-education level.
+These have been collated into a framework to help guide UNSW staff in more-accessible course design and delivery.
 Much of this framework is adapted from and based on advice from the Centre for Applied Special Technology (CAST), a non-profit education research and development organisation that works to expand learning opportunities for all individuals through Universal Design for Learning.
 CAST’s work is considered the gold standard in UDL.
 This framework contextualises the CAST principles of UDL to the UNSW Sydney teaching and learning environment, and forms the basis of the UDL Teaching Gateway content.

 Source: Disability Innovation Institute (DIIU) UNSW, 2019